Draw pictures by spinning your iPad, iPhone, or iPod touch.

 If I drop my iPad, will Apple pay for a new one?

 Double nope.
 I’m serious about being careful!
-Practice with a pillow or a lunch tray first, or spin your iOS device over a bed or soft carpet.
+Practice with a pillow or a cafeteria tray first, or spin your iOS device over a bed or soft carpet.